Part 1 - Calculate global mean temperature

 lines of code but as an exercise we will write a small function that

 weights, and returns the weighed mean.
-As a reminder, python functions
+Python functions

 are constructed as follows: